-The matters that we need to investigate further are:
+The matters that needed to be investigated further are:

-- Whether applicants are satisfied with their experience accessing government information, and whether this experience differs depending on whether they are applying for information in the public interest or information for their own personal use. - How we can improve the process for applying for personal information to make it easier for the applicant and less restrictive and confusing for the actioning officer. - What staffing is required to ensure right to information and personal information requests are handled effectively and within statutory timeframes without imposing unreasonable burdens on existing staff. - Whether the community is aware of their rights to access information under the Right to Information Act 2009 and Personal Information Act 2004. - What the community needs to improve their access to right to information processes. - How effective changes made by other jurisdictions have proven to be.
+- How we can improve the process for applying for personal information to make it easier for the applicant and less restrictive and confusing for the actioning officer. - Whether the community is aware of their rights to access information under the Right to Information Act 2009 and Personal Information Act 2004. - What the community needs to improve their access to right to information processes. - How effective changes made by other jurisdictions have proven to be.